Ruchirakavinda/smart-home/README.md

 ## Known Limitations
 Data Ingestion Source: For simplicity, testing, and ease of demonstration, telemetry data is currently entered and submitted via a frontend form.
 In a real-life scenario, this data would be directly injected/streamed from physical smart devices using a suitable tech directly calling the ingestion API.

+Power Measurement Unit: The system currently relies exclusively on Watts (W) as the unit for power readings.
+Support for other relevant units (e.g., kWh for billing, Volts, Amps) is not yet implemented.

 Authentication: No user authentication or authorization is implemented.
 The API is openly accessible within the Docker network.

 Rate Limiting: No API rate limiting is applied to the ingestion or query endpoints, which would be essential for preventing abuse in a public deployment.